 Definition of “Judge”:

 The etymology of the word “Judge” lies in the French word ‘Juger’ meaning to have an opinion on something.
 Judges are people who hold a legal degree and have worked as lawyers during their initial career years.
-They administer court proceedings and are authorized to pass judgement on cases after considering the facts and evidence presented before them.
+They administer court proceedings and are authorized to pass judgment on cases after considering the facts and evidence presented before them.

 Depending on the office they hold, their jurisdiction, power, tenure, and functions vary.
 At times, there is a panel of judges to proceed over certain major cases.
 Recently, a Supreme Court Bench was assigned with the crucial task of ruling over the curative petition filed by 2012 Delhi Gang Rape convicts.